|

 In the resulting war, Washington served as Commander in Chief of the

-Continental Army.
-His famous crossing of the Delaware River marked
+Washington's famous crossing of the Delaware River

 the turning point in this conflict.